The-Hacker894/HackerBot-Music/README.md

 # HackerBot Music: The music bot for Discord.

+**While this bot is *not* depricated it is no longer in development.
+However, this code works in the latest version of Python3.**

 MusicBot is a Discord music bot written in [Python](https://www.python.org "Python homepage").
 It plays requested songs and if the queue becomes empty it will play through a list of existing songs.

 ### How do I set it up?